 One of the most important religious sites in Romania, Horezu Monastery was built in 1690 in Vâlcea County by Prince of Wallachia Constantin Brâncoveanu.
 Brâncoveanu is considered an important historical figure and is remembered for the rich cultural relics he left behind, such as religious and laic (non-clerical) buildings.
 Featuring an original combination of local Neo-Byzantine architectural styles with influences of the Italian Renaissance, the monasteries are seen today as representatives of the Brâncovenesc style.
 The Horezu Monastery was added to the UNESCO World Heritage List in 1993, due to the intricate craftsmanship of its works of art and sculptures, as well as the outstanding treatment of its religious compositions.

 Another major symbol of the Saxon cultural heritage in Transylvania, The Villages with Fortified Churches were a unique result of very particular historic circumstances.
-Today they are an open-air medieval museum to teach visitors about architecture built between the thirteenth and sixteenth centuries by the Saxon community.
+Today they are an open-air medieval museum to teach visitors about architecture built between the 13th and 16th centuries by the Saxon community.
 At the time, the Saxons had a privileged status within the Austro-Hungarian empire.